 Terrorism is a threat worldwide.

-Transport and tour operators don't always follow safety and maintenance standards.
-This includes for adventure activities, such as mountain climbing and boat trips.
+Transport and tour operators' safety and maintenance standards may not meet your expectations.
+This can include adventure activities, such as mountain climbing and boat trips.

 If you plan to do an adventure activity:

 If proper safety equipment isn't available, use another provider.

 Severe weather events can disrupt air, sea, road and rail transport, electricity and communications.

 Floods, flash floods, typhoons and severe weather are common during the rainy season, from June to November.

 Flooding can lead to landslides including in built up and residential areas of towns and villages.

 Typhoons mostly affect the coastal areas of the north and central regions.
 Though less common, typhoons also happen in the south.

 Monitor the media, and weather and flood level reports during the rainy season.